nonoyobussiness/student-online-auction-system/README.md

 ## Introduction

-The **Student Online Auction System** is a web-based platform that allows students to securely buy and sell items through auctions within their university community.
-The application provides user authentication, auction listing management, and bidding functionality through a modern full-stack web architecture.
+The **Student Online Auction System** is a web-based platform for a university student marketplace.
+It currently provides user authentication and a demo homepage with auction listings.

-Students can register using their university email, log in securely, and participate in auctions in a controlled environment.
+Auction creation and bidding APIs are not implemented yet; the UI uses mock data for the auction sections.

 ---

 # Tech Stack

-This project is built using the MERN stack:
+This project is a MERN-style app (React + Node/Express + MongoDB):

-* Frontend: React + TypeScript + Tailwind CSS
+* Frontend: React + TypeScript + Tailwind CSS (Vite)
 * Backend: Node.js + Express
-* Database: MongoDB
+* Database: MongoDB (via Mongoose)
 * Authentication: JWT (JSON Web Tokens)
 * Password Security: bcrypt